![]() |

 |

-2.4 Km Run TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
+2.4 Km Run TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to bear in mind the factors that may influence the results.

-ObjectiveThe objective of the 2.4km (1½ miles) run test is to monitor the development of the athlete's aerobic capacity (VO2max).
+ObjectiveThe objective of the 2.4km (1½ miles) run test is to monitor the development of the athlete's aerobic capacity (VO2 max).
 You can use the test result for predicting an athlete's potential times at 1500m, 5k and 10k and assessing their pace judgement.
-Required ResourcesTo undertake this test you will require:
+Required ResourcesTo conduct this test, you will require:

 How to conduct the testThis test requires the athlete is to run 2.4km (6 laps of the track) as fast as possible